Sunday, May 19, 2013

 On the technical side, the file sizes are about 5 megs which means it may a minute or two to download on slower Internet connections.
 It is also an MP3 formatted file which means that these are essentially podcasts.
 Don't worry if all the technical words don't mean much to you.
 It means we're using the latest in technology in order to make sure our church parish can reach the most people.

 The current week's homily is available on a link on the front page of the website next to the link for the current week's bulletin.
 On the page with the prior bulletins, the corresponding homily will be sitting side by side with its bulletin.
-We started on the anniversary of the start of the Catholic Church, Pentecost Sunday --- nearly four years ago.
-This week, the Fifth Sunday of Easter, is our two hundred sixtieth!! podcast to be posted.
-The homily is given by Monsignor Louis Melancon.
+We started on the anniversary of the start of the Catholic Church, Pentecost Sunday --- over seven years ago.
+This mass, Fourth Sunday in Advent, is our four hundred seventy third podcast to be posted.
+The homily is given by Father James Brady

 So, take a listen and let us know what you think.
 Click here to download the homily from St. Landry Catholic Church, Opelousas, Louisiana.